Joelx/rasax-deployment-guide/README.md

 kubectl -n rasax delete deployment rasa-webservice
 ```

-8. In the name of clarity, we built the deployment, service and ingress of our Webservice with one file (`basic-webservice.yaml`).
+8. In the name of clarity, I bundled deployment, service and ingress of our Webservice in that one file (`basic-webservice.yaml`) we used earlier.
 We then overwrote the ingress controller with another file (`tls-webservice.yaml`).
 Because of that, we can't use the basic-webservice.yaml anymore to re-build our deployment.
 That's why I have prepared another file for that: `webservice-deployment.yaml`.
-Go ahead and apply it.
+I hope I didn't confuse you now ;) <br> Just go ahead and apply it:
 ```sh
 kubectl apply -f k8s-configs/webservice-deployment.yaml
 ```